25th of September 2020

 7. The Chilled: Iced Chocolate – Orange Blossom, Rose, or Lavender

 If you're not quite in the mood for something warm, you can chill your cup of drinking chocolate.
-Then, enhance the flavor with a light floral addition.
-Here's how to do it:
+Then, enhance the flavor with a light floral addition:

 DIY Hot Chocolate — Endless Possibilities

-There's no drink quite as satisfying and comforting as a cup of homemade hot chocolate.
-What makes it even more satisfying is the fact that you can customize it however you wish.
+There's no drink quite as comforting as a cup of homemade hot chocolate.
+What makes it even better is the fact that you can customize it however you wish.

 After you’ve tried all these options, don’t be afraid to experiment in the kitchen.
-There are tons of add-ins that can give your hot chocolate a new and flavorful twist.
+There are tons of add-ins that can give your drink a new and flavorful twist.